ixjb94/indicators/readme.md

 Browser, ES6, CommonJS

 ### About
 Fastest Technical Indicators written in typescript
-This project is transpiled version of TulipCharts/tulipindicators (C version)
-So all algorithms are available in `./reference` folder

 ### Benchmark and Tests
 All indicators are `1.3x` to `100x` faster than available indicators on github, and heavily tested